-EMBOA project (Affective loop in Socially Assistive Robotics as an intervention tool for children with autism) aims at the development of guidelines and practical evaluation of applying emotion recognition technologies in robot-supported intervention in children with autism.
+EMBOA is an acronym for project ” Affective loop in Socially Assistive Robotics as an intervention tool for children with autism”.
+The project is conducted by an international consortium and aims at the development of guidelines and practical evaluation of applying emotion recognition technologies in robot-supported intervention in children with autism.ith autism.

 Children with autism spectrum disorder (ASD) suffer from multiple deficits, and limited social and emotional skills are among those, that influence their ability to involve in interaction and communication.
 Limited communication occurs in human-human interaction and affects relations with family members, peers, and therapists.
 There are promising results in the use of robots in supporting the social and emotional development of children with autism.

 We do not know, why children with autism are eager to interact with human-like looking robots and not with humans.
 Regardless of the reason, social robots proved to be a way to get through the social obstacles of a child and make him/her involved in the interaction.
 Once the interaction happens, we have a unique opportunity to engage a child in gradually building and practicing social and emotional skills.